• Home

 Why Is Quality Important?

-Quality is critical to satisfy customers and keeping costs under control.
+Quality is critical to satisfy customers and keep costs under control.
 Superior products and services command higher prices and significantly contribute to long-term revenue and profitability, making quality is a key differentiator in a crowded market.
+Continuous quality improvement is therefore a prerequisite for long-term success.

 What is Quality Excellence?

-Quality implies a certain level of success in meeting customer needs, creating products and services that meet specifications and expectations.
+Quality implies a certain level of success in meeting customer needs, creating products and services that meet specifications and expectations, and comply with applicable standards.
 Excellence refers to an internal drive to become the best.
-Quality Excellence (QE) therefore, is the drive to become a quality leader.
+Quality Excellence (QE) therefore, is the drive to become a leader in quality.

-The two main quality challenges faced by any manufacturer and service provider are (1) reducing variability and defect rate to meet customer needs and (2) reducing quality cost after capability is established and customer requirements are concisely being met.
-Improving quality is always an investment in the future, becomes a top priority when failures erode profitability and undermine long-term sustainability.
+The two Quality Challenges faced by any manufacturer and service provider are (a) Reducing variability when customer requirements are not met and (b) Reducing quality cost when customer requirements are consistently being met, and process capability is established.
+Solving these two quality challenges is an investment in the future, and a top priority when failures erode profitability and undermine long-term sustainability.

 What Is a Quality Excellence Program?
 How Does It Work?

 To be effective, a quality program must address the causes for variability, defects, and the quality costs.
-Our Quality Excellence Program (QEP) helps organizations drive towards zero-defects by deploying a 4-step strategy.
-In sequence, the program addresses (1) excessive complexity, (2) process instability, (3) ineffective control, and (4) the eight causes of human failure.
+Our Quality Excellence Program (QEP) helps client organizations improve performance, move towards zero-defect capability by addressing excessive complexity, process instability, ineffective control, and the eight causes of human failure.
 It establishes the critical-to-quality (CTQ) parameters that must be controlled to ensure consistent outcomes within specified tolerances, while reducing the cost of poor quality (COPQ) that elevates the bottom line.

 How Long Does the Program Take?

-By using a series of analysis and trials, straight-forward problems can be addressed within a single sprint; a week to optimize one critical-to-quality parameter and several weeks to analyze and address interaction effects.
-Broad and deep-rooted problems require several weeks to identify and eliminate root-causes at the physical, human, and latent level→ Problem Solving.
-A 90-day project allows addressing a cross-functional failure tree at the corporate level.
+By using a series of analysis and trials, straight-forward problems can be addressed within a single improvement sprint; a week to optimize one critical-to-quality (CTQ) parameter and several weeks to address interaction effects.
+Broad and deep-rooted problems require several weeks to identify and eliminate root-causes at the physical, human, and latent level → Problem Solving.
+A 90-day project allows addressing a complete cross-functional failure tree at the corporate level.
 As a rule of thumb, we schedule one month per function, entity, or major stakeholder involved.

 Who Must Be Involved?
 Who Is Leading?

-Functional managers, process experts, and experienced operators are key members of the quality improvement team.
-A project sponsor and project controller must be assigned to drive the program internally, while Leanmap provides expert support.
-Acting as an analyst, problem solver, or interim quality leader (→ Engagement Model), we provide the critical knowledge and fill resource gaps to bring quality in line with expectations.
+Functional managers, process experts, and experienced operators are key members of the improvement team.
+A project sponsor and project controller must be assigned to drive the program internally, while Leanmap provides external support.
+Acting as an analyst, problem solver, or interim Q-eader (→ Engagement Model), we provide the critical knowledge and fill resource gaps to bring the level of first-time-right (FTR) in line with expectations.

 How Much Does it Cost?

 Defects hurt profitability in the short term and erode competitiveness in the long term.
-Consequently, every root-cause eliminated and every error-trap implemented reduces quality costs.
-Our Quality Excellence Program (QEP) generates real savings through better quality, freeing up people, capacity, and capital (e.g. released buffer and safety stock).
-For the support we provide, every dollar you spend in consulting fees, we identify 10x to 30x in quality improvement potentials.
+Consequently, every root-cause eliminated and every error-trap implemented reduces failure costs.
+Our defect-reduction program is not only self-funding but contributes to the bottom line by generating savings from fewer defects, freeing up people, capacity, and capital (e.g. released buffer and safety stock).
+For the support we provide, every dollar you spend in consulting fees, we identify 10x to 30x improvement potentials.
+Typical ROI of such projects is 11x (→ 6D Process).

 1. Process Simplicity

-• Simplification reduces defects at their source.
+- Simplification reduces defects at their source.
 It must occur first because it is extremely difficult to change a process after it has been institutionalized.
-It is the main reason why simplification is addressed ahead of variability, speed, and mistakes.
+It is the main reason why simplification is addressed ahead of variability, speed, and mistakes to bring defect rate to 10% or less.

 2. Process Capability